-Find the average market return for your investment.
-The market return can be obtained from any financial publication that lists stock market indexes such as the Dow, S&P 500 or the NASDAQ Composite index.
+The market return can be obtained from any financial publication that lists stock market indexes such as the Dow, S&P 500 or the NASDAQ Composite.
 Use the Dow or S&P 500 if you’re considering buying the stock of large, Fortune 500 company.
 The NASDAQ is a better index if you’re considering a technology stock or a smaller company.

-Find the beta for your investment.
 The beta is a measurement of volatility compared to the market return.
-A beta of 1 indicates that the investment will move exactly as the market will.
-A negative beta indicates that the investment moves in the opposite direction as the market.
+A beta of 1 indicates that the investment will move exactly as the market will, while a negative beta indicates that the investment moves in the opposite direction as the market.
 Finally, a beta of 0 indicates no correlation with the market return.
 Calculating the exact beta for your investment is usually not necessary, as many financial publications publish the betas of publicly traded stocks.

 - When calculating the required rate of return, it is not necessary to convert percentages to decimals, so long as you're consistent.